mystevotgit/world-api-service/README.md

 - Countries & Cities API

 ## Acknowledgments
-It important to acknowledge this project was built by integrating with Countries & Cities API.
+It important to acknowledge that this project was built by integrating with Countries & Cities API.